Gerard Gordeau: Professional wrestling career

-UWF Newborn and RINGS (1988-1992)
+UWF Newborn and RINGS (1988–1992)

 Gordeau had his debut in professional wrestling on 13 August 1988 in shoot style promotion UWF Newborn, losing a special match against Akira Maeda.
 He also competed in two bouts against Masaaki Satake and Mitsuya Nagai at "free fight" events held under RINGS.

-New Japan Pro-Wrestling (1995-1999)
+New Japan Pro-Wrestling (1995–1999)

 In 1995, he took part in New Japan Pro-Wrestling's four-man Final Countdown BVD Tournament on January 4 at the Tokyo Dome during Battle 7.
 He lost his only match to eventual winner Antonio Inoki.
 Gordeau remained with Inoki as a trainer and wrestler for the Universal Fighting-Arts Organization, cornering Naoya Ogawa in several occasions.

 He took part in the infamous 1.4 Incident, which occurred on 4 January 1999 at the Tokyo Dome, where UFO member Naoya Ogawa faced Shinya Hashimoto in a pro wrestling match.
 Gordeau was in Ogawa's corner along with Kazunari Murakami and Tiger Mask, and when Naoya turned the bout into a shoot by brutally striking Hashimoto, who had no idea what was going on, Gerard and his colleagues had to protect Ogawa from the NJPW crew in the subsequent brawl.
 Gordeau later criticized Ogawa's action.

-Pro Wrestling Zero-One (2001-2002, 2010)
+Pro Wrestling Zero-One (2001–2002, 2005, 2010)

 Through 2001 and 2002, Gordeau participated in various Pro Wrestling Zero1 events, wrestling in singles matches against names like Shinya Hashimoto, Masato Tanaka, Samoa Joe and Steve Corino.
-He returned to the promotion in 2010 at Zero1's Yasukuni Shrine Festival, where he teamed up with his former student Ryoji Sai to defeat Munenori Sawa and Akebono.
+On September 11, 2005, he lost to Enson Inoue at Big Mouth Loud in Tokyo.
+He returned to the promotion on April 11, 2010 at Zero1's Yasukuni Shrine Festival, where he teamed up with his former student Ryoji Sai to defeat Munenori Sawa and Akebono.